 Patients with fibromyalgia also have chronically low levels of serotonin, which greatly exaggerates their pain.

-Help your body to increase levels of serotonin, dopamine and noradrenaline by regular exercise, exposures to sunlight, taking supplements of Vitamin B6, Folate, Magnesium and Zinc, diet high in Tryptophan.
+Help your body to increase levels of serotonin, dopamine and noradrenaline by regular exercise, exposures to sunlight, taking supplements of Vitamin B6, Folate, Magnesium and Zinc, a diet high in Tryptophan.
 The following foods are regarded as highest in tryptophan: Tofu, cooked soya beans and other palsies (legumes), sesame seeds, sunflower seeds, pumpkin seeds.
 You can also use tryptophan in the form of supplements such as 5HTP.
 It is scientifically proved that 5HTP helps in reducing symptoms of fibromyalgia.

 Serotonin deficiency can be caused by sedentary lifestyle (lack of physical activity), insufficient light during the day, refined and low in nutrients diet, use of stimulants (alcohol, nicotine, coffee, tea, cola drinks, chocolate and other caffeine products), or insufficient amount of sleep.